The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 Dr Leandro Neves (PDRA)

-Background: Leandro joined the lab in November 2022, to study substrates of viral proteases.
+Background: Leandro joined the lab in November 2022, to study substrates of viral proteases, and now is applying mass spectrometry to study coronavirus replication.
 His PhD and first postdoc were in Brazil.
-Leandro visited the CPR to work with both Rob Beynon and Claire Eyers, so working in Ed’s lab completes the set!

 Research Interests: LC-MS/MS, proteomics, viral proteases.